- What is it?

 But because most women experience some amount of retrograde menstruation without developing endometriosis, researchers believe something else may contribute to its development.

-For example, endometriosis could be an immune system problem or hormonal imbalance that enables the endometrial tissue to take root and grow after it is pushed out of the uterus.
+For example, endometriosis could be an immune system problem or local hormonal imbalance that enables the endometrial tissue to take root and grow after it is pushed out of the uterus.

 Other researchers believe that in some women, certain abdominal cells mistakenly turn into endometrial cells.
 These same cells are the ones responsible for the growth of a woman's reproductive organs in the embryonic stage.
 It's believed that something in the woman's genetic makeup or something she's exposed to in the environment in later life changes those cells so they turn into endometrial tissue outside the uterus.
 There's also some thinking that damage to cells that line the pelvis from a previous infection can lead to endometriosis.